mattermost/docs/source/administration/plugins.rst

 Mattermost supports plugin uploads by System Admins, which allow you to customize and extend the platform that would otherwise not be available.
 These plugins are not pre-packaged in Mattermost, and have either been developed by the community or by a Mattermost staff member.

-If you don't plan to upload plugins manually on your server, you can disable plugin uploads anytime in **System Console > Plugins (Beta) > Configuration**.
+If you don't plan to upload plugins on your server, you can disable plugin uploads anytime in **System Console > Plugins (Beta) > Configuration**.
 Note that disabling uploads will not disable plugins already installed on your server.

+If you run your Mattermost server in `High Availability mode <https://docs.mattermost.com/deployment/cluster.html>`_, plugins need to be uploaded on all app servers.

 Frequently Asked Questions (FAQ)
 ---------------------------------